ypriverol/os-proteomics/manuscript.md

 In addition to all these misconceptions and complexity, many journals mandate code availability as part of publishing, which has prompted multiple bad practices from software developers and bioinformaticians aiming to fulfill these requirements.

 - Researchers upload closed-source software to platforms like GitHub, giving an impression of openness with features such as issue tracking, while the actual source code remains inaccessible.
 Although often well-intentioned, this practice can mislead other scientists and, in our view, should be discouraged.
-- Software is deposited in GitHub as open-source during the submission of the manuscript, but after publication; software licenses in GitHub repositories are changed over time, and repositories themselves can be deleted or made private, complicating efforts to ensure long-term accessibility and reliability.
+- Software is deposited in GitHub as open-source during the submission of the manuscript, but after publication; software licenses in GitHub repositories are changed, repositories deleted or made private, complicating efforts to ensure long-term accessibility.

 Knowing all of these misconceptions and complexity, we want to make clear for the community, users, developers, readers of manuscripts, and reviewers what is open-source in proteomics, what is not, and how to make it clear for everyone: